ltlian/node-https-container/README.md

-# Node.js HTTP/HTTPS server
+# Node.js HTTP/HTTPS development server

 Simple node.js [Dockerfile](./Dockerfile) that runs a mounted [main.js](./app/main.js).

 ## Motivation

 Some web technology needs the browser to be running in a secure context.
 While this includes browsing to localhost over http and is achieved by extensions such as [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server), certain libraries or solutions specifically needs the page to be served over https which Live Preview does not support.
+This makes development of simple static pages cumbersome if it involves libraries or login flows that explicitly have this requirement.

-This container definition allows you to host a simple express server over HTTP and HTTPS, serving the provided [/app/served/](./app/served/) folder as static files.
+This container definition allows you to host a simple express server over HTTP and HTTPS, serving the [/app/served/](./app/served/) directory (or a directory of your choice) as static files.

 This setup does not handle hot reloading.
 For more advanced requirements, libraries such as [Vite](https://vite.dev/) could be used in place of express.